chelsinchaos/nofault-cms/CONTRIBUTING.md

 ### Reporting Bugs

-If you encounter any bugs while using Speedy, please check the [issues page](https://github.com/yourusername/speedy/issues) first to see if the bug has already been reported.
+If you encounter any bugs while using NoFault-CMS, please check the [issues page](https://github.com/yourusername/NoFault-CMS/issues) first to see if the bug has already been reported.
 If not, create a new issue with the following details:
 - **A clear and descriptive title**.
 - **Steps to reproduce the problem**.
 - **Expected and actual behavior**.
-- **Version of Speedy and environment details**.
+- **Version of NoFault-CMS and environment details**.

 ### Suggesting Enhancements

 We welcome feature requests and suggestions for improvements!
 If you have an idea:
-1. **Search** the [issues page](https://github.com/yourusername/speedy/issues) to see if someone else has already suggested it.
+1. **Search** the [issues page](https://github.com/yourusername/NoFault-CMS/issues) to see if someone else has already suggested it.
 2. If not, open a new issue with a detailed description of the enhancement, explaining the motivation and potential use cases.

 ### Pull Requests